semantic-release/semantic-release/README.md

 ### Why should I trust `semantic-release` with my releases?

-`semantic-release` has a full unit- and integration-test-suite that tests _actual_ `npm` publishes against the [npm-registry-couchapp](https://github.com/npm/npm-registry-couchapp/) on all major node.js versions from `^0.10` on.
+`semantic-release` has a full unit- and integration-test-suite that tests _actual_ `npm` publishes against the [npm-registry-couchapp](https://github.com/npm/npm-registry-couchapp/).
 A new version won’t get published if it doesn’t pass on all these engines.

+### Why does `semantic-release` require node version >= 8

+Being able to write code for just the most recent node versions greatly simplifies development.
+More language features are available, no transpilation is required, less test builds are to be run, awaited and debugged.

+For a special purpose tool like `semantic-release`, that's only meant to be used in controlled CI environments, we think it's okay to have such a high version requirement.
+As `semantic-release` handles package publishing we expect almost every project to have at least one build job running node 8 already – and that's all it takes.
+Even if that's not that case `semantic-release` can still be executed with the help of [npx](https://www.npmjs.com/package/npx) (`npx -p node@8 npm run semantic-release`).

 ## Badge